siffiejoe/lua-testy/README.md

     `resp( ... )` creates an n-ary predicate that tries to match each argument to the corresponding value in the first vararg list, *resp*ectively.
 The values in the first argument list are interpreted as by the `is` function above.
-Extra values in the second vararg list are ignored.

 *   `raises( p, f, ... ) ==> boolean, string`